spencerhaugh/memory-app/memory-app/README.md

 Modals were added to update the player on the results of the game, as well as to setup the game on initial page load, and via a "How To Play" button.

-### Bug Hunting!
+## Bug Hunting!

 Setting the background-color from an array of set colors was necessary since using random colors would have resulted in colors too similar.
 But because background-color was set at the element level, that meant "hiding" the cards could not be done by CSS, and required an additional jQuery .css element-level update.
 This made creating the win condition very tricky!
 I could not simply compare backgound-colors, as I did not have a "history" of them.
-I ended up add the hex code as a class as well when the div was created and comparing the classes for win condition.
+I ended up adding the hex code as a class as well when the div was created and comparing the classes for win condition.

 I was well into the project, and was surprised by how hard the game was!
 Too hard... something was suspicious.
 I eventually discovered that my code was not clearing the array of 18 colors used each round to pull the "winning" color from.
 So I was getting rounds that the winning color didn't even exist on the game board!
-A quick line of code later, and gameplay got so much less frustrating!
+A quick line of code later, (line 218 in .js) and gameplay got so much less frustrating!

-### Unsolved Problems
+## Unsolved Problems

 One unsolved bug is that if the RESET button is clicked mid-game load it can cause some strange glitches, including dual winning cards, and sometimes extra game tiles.
 Probably due to the timing/delays in the function executions during setup.